katelynbillings/RepData_PeerAssessment2/StormAnalysis.md

 ##  $ crop.exp       : Factor w/ 8 levels "?","0","2","B",..: NA NA NA NA NA NA NA NA NA NA ...
 ```

-We now need to take into account the fact that property and crop damage have a
+Property and crop damage have a corresponding exponent/multiplier associated
-corresponding exponent/multiplier associated with them.
-Let's look at the levels
+with them that must be accounted for.
+The levels and frequencies of the property
-and frequencies of the property and crop exponents:
+and crop exponents are:

 ```r